 - CFA Program: One of the most popular certifications for investment portfolio management is the Chartered Financial Analyst Program.
 It is a globally recognised certificate course.

-An investment portfolio manager must acquire a license from the Financial Industry Regulatory Authority (FINRA), a regulatory body governing securities in the USA.
+An investment portfolio manager must acquire a permit from the Financial Industry Regulatory Authority (FINRA), a regulatory body governing securities in the USA.

 In India, an investment portfolio manager needs to get the certificate of registration under the Securities and Exchange Board of India (SEBI).